-Description The subjects comprise of a two storey semi-detached villa.
-Accommodation Ground Floor: Entrance Porch, Hallway, Living Room, Dining Room/Sitting Room and Kitchen off.
-Half Landing: Bedroom.
-First Floor: Landing, Two Bedrooms and Bathroom.
-Gross internal floor area (m2) 137 sq m or thereby.
-Neighbourhood and location The property is located within an established residential area of Greenock where surrounding properties vary in age and character.
+Description The subjects comprise of a detached traditional bungalow.
+Accommodation Ground Floor: Entrance Porch, Hallway, Living Room, Three Bedrooms, Kitchen with Utility Area off and Bathroom.
+First Floor: Attic Room.
+Gross internal floor area (m2) 107 sq m or thereby (inclusive of attic room) Neighbourhood and location The property is located within an established residential area of Gourock where surrounding properties vary in age and character.
 Local shopping, amenities and public transport can be found nearby.
-Age Property constructed circa early 1900s.
-Weather Dry/dull.
-Chimney stacks Visually inspected with the aid of binoculars where required.
-Rendered brick construction.
+Age The property was constructed circa 1910.
+Weather Dry/sunny.
+Chimney stacks None noted.

 Roofing including roof space Sloping roofs were visually inspected with the aid of binoculars where required.
 Flat roofs were visually inspected from vantage points within the property and where safe and reasonable to do so from a 3m ladder externally.
 Flat roofs have a limited life and depending on their age and quality of workmanship can fail at any time.
 Roof spaces were visually inspected and were entered where there was safe and reasonable access, normally defined as being from a 3m ladder within the property.
 If this is not possible, then physical access to the roof space may be taken by other means if the Surveyor deems it safe and reasonable to do so.
 The roof covering is pitched, timber framed, overlaid with slates and surmounted with metal and tiled ridges.
-The rear projection has a monopitched slate roof covering.
-Access to the main roof covering can be gained via a ceiling hatch within the bathroom.
-Our inspection has been severely restricted to a "head and shoulders" from the hatch only and further restricted due to insulation materials, therefore, we cannot comment on the condition of the majority of roof void areas/timbers.
-There was no access available to the roof void over the rear projection.
+There is a small dormer window projection to the front which appears to have a flat roof covering which was not visible from ground level.
+Access to the roof void has been severely restricted due to the attic being previously converted.
+Our inspection was restricted to a visual from the hatch only at eaves and accordingly we cannot comment upon the condition of the vast majority of areas/timbers within the roof void.
 Rainwater fittings Visually inspected with the aid of binoculars where required.
-A mix of PVC and metal/cast iron.
+Mix of PVC and metal/cast iron.
 Main walls Visually inspected with the aid of binoculars where required.
 Foundations and concealed parts were not exposed or inspected.
-The main walls appear to be a mix of traditional rendered brick and solid stone construction.
-Our inspection has been restricted due to climbing vegetation to some areas of the main walls.
+The main walls are of traditional brick construction with a rendered finish.
 Windows, external doors and joinery Internal and external doors were opened and closed where keys were available.
 Random windows were opened and closed where possible.
 Doors and windows were not forced open.
-The windows serving the property are predominantly of uPVC double glazed design.
-A velux window was noted at landing level.
-Access to the property is via doors to the front and from the kitchen at the rear.
+The windows serving the property are of uPVC double glazed design.
+Access to the property is via a timber storm door to the front leading to an internal PVC glazed door.
+Access to the rear can be gained via a PVC door from the utility area.
 External decorations Visually inspected.
-Rendered, painted and timber finishes all noted externally.
+Rendered and painted finishes noted externally.
 Conservatories / porches None.
 Communal areas None.